Respiratory Disease Classification and Biometric Analysis Using Biosignals from Digital Stethoscopes: Proposed Methodology

 \section{Proposed Methodology}

-We present a comprehensive analytical framework for diagnosing respiratory conditions using stethoscope-captured audio signals.
-The framework encompasses binary and advanced classification tasks to identify health status and specific respiratory ailments, respectively.
-Additionally, we conduct regression analysis to estimate patient age and Body Mass Index (BMI), and a secondary classification to determine patient gender.
-Our methodology involves multiple stages, illustrated in Figure \ref{fig:methodology_pipeline}, including audio preprocessing, EMD, power spectral density (PSD) analysis, mode selection and filtering based on power bands, feature extraction, model training, and performance evaluation.
+This work presents a novel, multi-step analytical framework for diagnosing respiratory conditions based on stethoscope-captured audio signals.
+The framework integrates binary and multi-class classification tasks to identify general health status and specific respiratory pathologies, respectively.
+Additionally, the study uses regression analysis to estimate patient age and Body Mass Index (BMI), and a secondary classification to determine patient sex.
+The methodology employs audio signals from stethoscopic recordings and physiologically-related signals derived from them.
+The analytical pipeline for classification and regression tasks begins with the acquisition of audio signals and their downsampling to a standardized frequency.
+This is followed by the application of Empirical Mode Decomposition (EMD)~\cite{huang1998EMD} to extract intrinsic mode functions (IMFs) from the acoustic signal.
+Subsequent steps include conducting power spectral density (PSD) analysis for each IMF, selecting and filtering IMFs based on their power in frequency bands correlated with heart rate and respiration, and extracting features from six selected signals, including the original audio signal.
+The process concludes with model training using these features and evaluating the performance using established metrics, as depicted in Figure \ref{fig:methodology_pipeline}.